gopalma90/honeypotservice/README.md

 2. Doesn't handle any other request( ex, put, post, etc)
 3. For simplicity the service layer is ignored, and response is sent from controller.

+To build and run locally:
+1. Download the repo, and the command  "mvn clean install".
+2. run "java -jar target/honeypotService-0.0.1-SNAPSHOT.jar"

 How to build and run in docker:
-1. Download the repo, and run " docker build -t honeypotservice ." command
+1. Download the repo, and the command  "mvn clean install".
+2. Run "docker build -t honeypotservice ." command
-2. This should build the image.
+3. This should build the docker image.
-3. Run the below command "docker run -p 8080:8080 <image id >".
+4. Run the below command "docker run -p 8080:8080 <image id >".
   Note: Image id can be obtained from running "docker images" command.
 The id corresponding to the honeypotservice image is the image id

 How to Test: